zhengcharlie8/EleNa-AI/README.md

 ## Setting up and Running the Frontend

 1. Go to the `frontend` directory and run `npm i` in the terminal to install the node dependencies.
+2. Add the required `.env` file to the frontend directory containing the Google Maps API key.
+It should have the following format `REACT_APP_GOOGLE_MAPS_API_KEY=<API KEY>`
-2. Run `npm start` in the terminal to start the application.
+3. Run `npm start` in the terminal to start the application.
-3. The application should open on `https://localhost:3000` automatically, but if not navigate to it in browser.
+4. The application should open on `https://localhost:3000` automatically, but if not navigate to it in browser.

 ## Setting up and Running the Backend